sftcd/openssl/esnistuff/README.md

 - Playing with tunnelled client hello in advance of the -06 spec.
 Even though I hate branches, this is now the "encch" branch;-)
-    - NOTE: NOT WORKING YET
+    - NOTE: NOT REALLY WORKING YET but kinda is
+    - main caveats are that:
+        - no thought yet given the inner/outer CH value (mis)matches
+        - HPKE is used, but also without real thought
+        - error handling is almost certainly borked
+    - encrypted CH processing on server sorta worked now, v. hacky
-    - added call to ``hpke_dec`` on server, that now decrypts (but based on badly-tweaked inputs) - probably want an new API for hpke that takes the private key as an EVP_PKEY instead of just the octet string version I have now
+    - added call to ``hpke_dec`` on server, that now decrypts
     - call to ``hpke_enc`` is now semi-realistic just does a (dodgy, no thought to params) encrypt with a key share and sends that as the meat of the encch value